Streamline Pictures: High-profile releases

 The first high-profile release by Streamline was the film Laputa: Castle in the Sky from director Hayao Miyazaki, premiering at the Roxy Screening Room in Philadelphia on March 24, 1989.
 The company was also known for its theatrical release of the film Akira at The Biograph in Georgetown, Washington, D.C. on December 25, 1989, as well as its 1992 video dubbing of The Castle of Cagliostro (earlier screened with subtitles at the Film Forum in New York City in April 1991).
 Streamline also dubbed My Neighbor Totoro, and Kiki's Delivery Service, both adapted and directed by Gregory Snegoff, in 1988 for Tokuma Shoten, although these were only used as in-flight films by Japan Airlines at the time.
 As a fan of Miyazaki's films, Macek did not think Laputa (of which Streamline was the distributor) had received the quality of dubbing that a Miyazaki film deserved.
 He thought that it could have been done better, so Tokuma Shoten gave him the opportunity to prove his words.
 For his first project, he asked to dub My Neighbor Totoro, one of his favorite Miyazaki works.
-The Streamline dub of My Neighbor Totoro was released theatrically in the U.S. by Troma Films in 1993; but its dub of Kiki's Delivery Service appeared only on the 1990s Japanese laserdisc release of that title.
-(Since then, however, all three afore-mentioned films by Miyazaki at Studio Ghibli have been redubbed by Disney.)
+The Streamline dub of My Neighbor Totoro was released theatrically in the U.S. by Troma Films in 1993, but its dub of Kiki's Delivery Service appeared only on the 1990s Japanese laserdisc release of that title.
+Since then, however, all three afore-mentioned films by Miyazaki at Studio Ghibli have been redubbed by Disney.

 Tokuma Shoten was pleased with the quality of the initial work, and it immediately hired Streamline to produce the English language version of Kiki's Delivery Service.
-Soon after its release, the film was bought by Japan Airlines, who showed it during their flights between Japan and the U.S. Streamline also licensed and dubbed other popular anime series and movies, such as Fist of the North Star, Wicked City, Lensman, Vampire Hunter D and The Professional: Golgo 13.
+Soon after its release, the film was bought by Japan Airlines, who showed it during their flights between Japan and the U.S. Streamline also licensed and dubbed other popular anime series and films, such as Fist of the North Star, Wicked City, Lensman, Vampire Hunter D and Golgo 13: The Professional.

 Home video market

 Streamline, in being the first company dedicated to making anime accessible to the English-speaking world, was notable for releasing a wide variety of anime that fit in a wide variety of genres, many of which do not fit completely in any genre such as Twilight of the Cockroaches.
 During the 1990s VHS era, before the common availability of hybrid DVDs, anime distributors released anime via subtitled or dubbed tapes with the subtitled editions being noticeably more expensive than the dubs which were expected to sell better.
 Streamline is also notable in being the only such company to eschew this practice and release only dubs of its anime.
 The only exceptions were the later Akira subtitled release and their Robotech Collection, which included episodes of the original Macross, Southern Cross and Mospeada episodes on the same tape along with their Robotech counterparts.
-(Since then, these three titles were re-released by ADV Films through Harmony Gold.)
+Since then, these three titles were re-released by ADV Films through Harmony Gold.